5 and 7 Port Nylon Tubing Caps Construction Protocol

 Construction Protocol

-0. Mark fluid lines on a glass eVOLVER vial (see below image)
+0. Mark fluid lines on a glass eVOLVER vial (see above image)

 1. This will be used to set the efflux tube height, which sets the volume in the eVOLVER vial.